ygt-mikekchar/react-maybe-matchers/src/monad.md

 That bit wasn't difficult!
 That's all you have to do to wrap a value.
 However, I mentioned some rules previously.
 One of the rules is that the functions that work on monads have to return monads.
-So they need a simple way to construct a monad from a value.
-We could easily use the constructor, but then we need to remember the class of the monad that we want to construct.
-It's easier to make a method that does that for us.
+We need a simple way to construct a monad from a value.
+You may be excused for thinking that the constructor is a perfectly simply wat to construct objects, but it has a small problem.
+If we make a subclass of this class, it might be difficult to know what the name of the constructor is.
+For this (and other historical reasons), we will create a helper method.

 ```coffee
   return: (value) ->